Football in Malaysia

-Football is the most popular sport in Malaysia, where it is goverened by the Football Association of Malaysia.
+Football is the most popular sport in Malaysia, where it is governed by the Football Association of Malaysia.
 According to a Nielsen survey, approximately 53% of the people in Malaysia are football fans.
+Most football fans in Malaysia are of Malay ethnicity.

 In 1997, Malaysia hosted the FIFA U-20 World Cup, also known as the FIFA World Youth Championship during that time.
 In 2007, Malaysia co-hosted the Asian Cup 2007 with three other countries.

 History

 Football match in British Malaya's capital of Kuala Lumpur, c.
 1903.

 Football arrived in Malaysia (then known as Malaya) with the British.
 The locals soon picked up the game, and before long, it was the country's leading sport.
 At the end of the 19th century, football was a part of most sports clubs in Malaya, but it did not yet have any structured competitions.
 Even when the Selangor Amateur Football League took shape in 1905 – which ensured proper administration and organisation – the competition was confined only to clubs in Kuala Lumpur.

 In January 1921, the British Royal Navy battleship called at various Malaysian ports.
 During its stay, the crew competed in friendly matches of football and other sports.

 Three months later, the Chief Secretary of the Federated Malay States government received a letter from Captain H. T. Buller of the H. M. S. Malaya, which offered two cups to be competed for in football and rugby as tokens of their gratitude for the reception they received in Malaya.
 The cup for football was then known as the Malaya Cup.
 The offer was accepted, and various club representatives met to organise the tournament.
 A Malaya Cup committee was set up, and it was decided to run the football competition in northern and southern sections.
 The first tournament was entrusted to be run by the Selangor Club.
 The first ever Malaya Cup match was played on 20 August 1921, with Selangor defeating Penang 5–1 in front of an estimated crowd of 5,000 in Kuala Lumpur.
 The inaugural tournament was played by six teams and won by Singapore.
 During 1923, a newspaper described it as “by far the greatest sporting event of the year (in Malaya)”.

 Football began to spread rapidly throughout the region following the establishment of the Cup, although the composition of the teams at the time was mainly based on ethnic background.
 In British Borneo, football had also become the most popular choice of sport in Malay schools.

 In 1933, Association football of Malaysia was founded as Football Association of Malaysia (FAM) which managed the local football scene at that time.
 By 1954, FAM joined FIFA as a member of the AFC.

 Malaysia FAM Cup was established in 1952 as a secondary knockout competition to the more prestigious Malaya Cup.
 The competition was held between state teams including Singapore, Police, Army, and Prisons Department of Malaysia in its early days.